griptape-ai/griptape/README.md

     )
 )

+result = pipeline.run(
-result = pipeline.run("Load https://griptape.readthedocs.io, summarize it, and store it in griptape.txt")
+    "Load https://docs.griptape.ai, summarize it, and store it in griptape.txt" )

 print(result.output.to_text())
 ```

-Boom!
 Our first LLM pipeline with two sequential tasks generated the following exchange:

 ```
-Q: Load https://griptape.readthedocs.io, summarize it, and store it in griptape.txt
+Q: Load https://docs.griptape.ai, summarize it, and store it in griptape.txt
-A: El contenido de https://griptape.readthedocs.io ha sido resumido y almacenado en griptape.txt.
+A: El contenido de https://docs.griptape.ai ha sido resumido y almacenado en griptape.txt.
 ```

-During the run, **griptape** prompted the LLM to load a webpage, store its content in temporary memory, summarize the content, and, finally, save it `griptape.txt`.
+During the run, Griptape prompted the LLM to load a webpage, store its content in temporary memory, summarize the content, and, finally, save it in `griptape.txt`.

 ## Versioning

-**griptape** is in early development and its APIs and documentation are subject to change.
+Griptape is in early development and its APIs and documentation are subject to change.
 Until we stabilize the API and release version 1.0.0, we will use minor versions (i.e., x.Y.z) to introduce features and breaking features, and patch versions (i.e., x.y.Z) for bug fixes.

 ## Contributing